-Anglo-Saxon name Hulton come from when the family resided in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
-The surname Hulton belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The roots of the Anglo-Saxon name Hulton come from when the family resided in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
+The place name literally means "the hill farmstead or estate.
+The Lancashire Hulton occurs as Hilton and Hulton in the 13th century. "

 Early Origins of the Hulton family

 The surname Hulton was first found in Lancashire at Little Hulton where "the Hultons were the early lords."
 In Over Hulton, more evidence of the early family records were found.
 "It comprises 1300 acres, chiefly arable land, and entirely the property of William Hulton, Esq., of Hulton Park.
 The old Hall, the residence of this gentleman's ancestors through many generations, stood upon the site of the present mansion, which is of modern erection; the park is laid out in plantations and pleasure-grounds upon an extensive scale."